-At RRU, our talented faculty are critical to providing our students with an outstanding education.
-We value our faculty — from professors to instructors to librarians — and support their research, which contributes to an outstanding university.
+At RRU, our talented faculty and librarians are critical to providing our students with an outstanding education.
+We value their teaching, research, and service contributing to an outstanding university.

 Access RRU Faculty Association's collective agreement and memorandums of agreement and get updates on collective bargaining.